Arnold Wycombe Gomme

-Arnold Wycombe Gomme (16 November 1886 – 17 January 1959) was a British classical scholar, lecturer in ancient Greek and Greek history (1911–1945), professor of ancient Greek, University of Glasgow (1946–1957), Fellow of the British Academy (1947).
+Arnold Wycombe Gomme (16 November 1886 – 17 January 1959) was a British classical scholar, lecturer in Ancient Greek (1911–1945), Professor of Greek at the University of Glasgow (1946–1957), and Fellow of the British Academy (1947).

 Life

 He was born to Laurence and Alice Gomme, noted folklore experts.
 He studied at Merchant Taylor's School and Trinity College, Cambridge.
-In 1911, he became assistant lecturer in Greek and Greek history at the University of Glasgow.
+In 1911, he became assistant lecturer for Greek and Greek history at the University of Glasgow.
 In 1946, he became professor of ancient Greek at the same university.

-In October 1914, he was commissioned in the Interpreters' Corps.
+In October 1914, he was commissioned in the Army's Interpreters' Corps.
 From November 1914 to November 1915, he served with the British Expeditionary Force (BEF) 8th Division in France.
 In June 1915, he was transferred to the Army Service Corps in France.
 From November 1915 to October 1916, was chief of MI-1c political and economic intelligence in Thessaloniki, Greece.
 He was invalided out of the Army.
 From March 1917 to January 1918, he worked for the Admiralty.

 In 1917, he married Phyllis Emmerson.
 He was the father of Andor Gomme, Professor of English Literature and Architectural History at Keele University.

-His major work was his commentary on the History of the Peloponnesian War, the famous work of the Athenian historian Thucydides.
+His major work was his commentary of the History of the Peloponnesian War, the famous work of the Athenian historian Thucydides.
 The first volume was published in 1945.
-The theft of a suitcase set back the following two volumes to 1956.
+The theft of a suitcase set back the next two volumes to 1956.
 At his death, the work was unfinished (he had left notes on Book 5).
 A. Andrewes and K.J.
 Dover wrote the final volumes.

-Ernst Badian criticised Gomme's Commentary because he thought that the numerous speeches in Thucydides' work were verbatim reproductions of what was said, while the academic consensus is to consider the speeches to be inventions.
+Ernst Badian criticised Gomme's Commentary because Gomme assumed that the numerous speeches in Thucydides' work were verbatim reproductions of what was said, while the academic consensus is to consider the speeches to be inventions.